-The architect intended to make Franklin "as complete and modern as possible."
-With 42 classrooms, two gymnasiums, a lunchroom on the third floor (so cooking odors would not distract the students), and a detached manual training room (to reduce noise and vibration from machinery), the school fulfilled his prediction.
+The new high school was the first of three high schools designed by Edgar Blair.
+He intended to make this school "as complete and modern as possible," and he accomplished this goal.
+It opened in September 1912 with 42 classrooms, two gymnasiums, a lunchroom on the third floor so cooking odors would not distract the students, and a detached manual training room to reduce noise and vibration from machinery.
 It also featured a model apartment for use by home economics classes.
-The school was designed as a grand structure in a Neoclassical style reminiscent of a Renaissance palace.
-Some considered it the most beautiful school in the Northwest, and a model with photographs was later displayed at the 1933 Chicago World's Fair.
+Designed as a grand structure in a Neoclassical style reminiscent of a Renaissance palace, some considered it the most beautiful school in the Northwest.
+Notably, a model of the school with photographs was later displayed at the 1933 Chicago World's Fair.

-Community residents wanted the new building to be named Mount Baker High School, but the opinion of teachers and students prevailed, and the name Franklin High School was maintained and engraved in the white marble above the classic Ionic columns.
+Community residents wanted the new building to be named Mount Baker High School.
+The opinion of teachers and students prevailed, and the name Franklin High School was maintained and engraved in the white marble above the classic Ionic columns.